-- 1. the consolidated financial statements and notes for the year ended 30 June 2023 are in accordance with the Corporations Act 2001 and: - a. comply with Accounting Standards, which, as stated in basis of preparation Note 1 to the consolidated financial statements, constitutes explicit and unreserved compliance with International Financial Reporting Standards (IFRS); and - b. give a true and fair view of the financial position and performance of the consolidated group; - 2.
-In the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- 1. the consolidated financial statements and notes for the year ended 30 June 2024 are in accordance with the Corporations Act 2001 and: - comply with Accounting Standards, which, as stated in basis of preparation Note 1 to the consolidated financial statements, constitutes explicit and unreserved compliance with International Financial Reporting Standards (IFRS); and - b. give a true and fair view of the financial position and performance of the consolidated group; - 2.
+In the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 3.
+The information disclosed in the attached consolidated entity disclosure statement is true and correct.